warrenbhw/duckdb-wasm/BUILD_WASM.md

 # BUILDING DUCKDB-WASM ON GCP

-View the video here to see the entire workflow of how these commands and actions are done.
+View the video here to see the entire workflow of how these commands and steps are done: https://youtu.be/yBhYkIRuoWQ.

 For a brand new machine, it takes about 25m to build everything.
 On an existing machine with the prerequisites installed it should take 10m or less.
 ​
 ## Starting VM
 The VM is currently Boot Disk: Ubuntu 20.04, 40GB SSD | Machine type: e2-standard-8 (4 cores) | Network tags: http-server, https-server, duckdb-wasm.